-The treatment is simple: sip water all day long, especially in hot or humid conditions.
-Eating foods that have high water content, such as fruits and vegetables, can also help keep you hydrated throughout the day.
-As long as you urinate often and don’t feel thirsty, you’re likely drinking enough to stay thoroughly hydrated.
+The treatment is simple: sip water all day, especially in hot or humid conditions.
+Eating foods with high water content, such as fruits and vegetables, also keeps you hydrated.

-Long-term sleep deprivation also increases your risk of:
+Long-term sleep deprivation may increase your risk of:

-Simply washing your hands with running water and antibacterial soap for 20 seconds (hum the “Happy Birthday” song twice) can help you stay healthy and ward off illness-inducing bacteria.
-When clean water and soap isn’t available, use alcohol-based hand sanitizers that contain at least 60 percent alcohol.
+Washing your hands with warm running water and soap for 20 seconds (hum the “Happy Birthday” song twice) helps you stay healthy and avoid illness-causing germs.
+When clean water and soap aren’t available, you can use alcohol-based hand sanitizers that contain at least

-Disinfect countertops, door handles, and electronics (such as your phone, tablet, and computer) with wipes when you’re sick.
-To prevent the spread of illness, the Centers for Disease Control and Prevention (CDC) recommends washing your hands:
+Disinfect countertops, door handles, and electronics such as your phone, tablet, or computer with wipes when you’re sick.
+To prevent the spread of illness, the

 - before and after food preparation